Chicago Neighborhood Retail Hits Near-Record Low Vacancy as Suburbs Boom

 The Numbers

-By contrast, the Magnificent Mile still carries a 28.8% vacancy rate (Q3), though that has improved from 33.5% in 2024.
-The Loop sits at roughly 30%, weighed down by downtown office vacancy of 26.5% that depresses daytime foot traffic for retailers.
+By contrast, the Magnificent Mile and Loop continue to carry elevated vacancy, weighed down by high downtown office vacancy that depresses daytime foot traffic for retailers.

 Suburban Surge